HKS3/koha-normalize-marc2db/README.md

 # koha-normalize-marc2db
 koha-plugin to normalize MARC21 data to database tables

-This plugin (Koha::Plugin::HKS3::NormalizeMARC2DB) aims to normalize MARC21 XML metadata from the biblio_metadata.metadata table into structured MySQL database tables.
+This plugin (Koha::Plugin::HKS3::NormalizeMARC2DB) aims to normalize MARC21 XML metadata from the biblio_metadata.metadata amd auth_header.marcxml columns into structured MySQL database tables.
 Currently, MARC21 XML is stored as a single XML blob, making advanced querying, reporting, and integration difficult.

-This plugin introduces an automatic normalization step triggered by the after_biblio_action hook whenever metadata is added or modified.
+This plugin introduces an automatic normalization step triggered by the after_biblio_action and after_auth_action and after_authority_action hooks whenever metadata is added or modified.
 It splits MARC XML into normalized relational tables fully supporting repeatable fields, subfields, and indicators.

 Advantages: